 Modern Cabinets

 These synthetic materials help to add to the sleek and clean feel associated with modern kitchen cabinets.
-Also known as European-style kitchen cabinets and contemporary kitchen cabinets, modern kitchen cabinets have the tendency of looking too sterile or cold.
-The use of natural wood helps to add warmth and appeal to the piece of furniture.
+Also known as European-style kitchen cabinets and contemporary, this cabinetry can look too sterile or cold.
+The use of natural lumber helps to add warmth and appeal to the piece of furniture.

 Rustic Cabinets